brianqian/go-http-server/README.md

 - There was a clear difference here using goroutines instead of a sync upload since we could use multiple connections to start importing the data.
 However halfway through the process RAM gets maxed out, cpu quickly follows and the import slows to a crawl.
 - I refactored the database insert to take in multiple values per query and used pgx's batch feature to make each transaction more efficient.
 - Since bufio scans files one line at a time, I used `chanx` to batch together each line to feed the bulk insert function
 - Once batches exceeded the number of db connections there seems to be a big slowdown.
-The last steps are to
-  - See if the code can be modified to at least wait for the context timeout before ending
-  - Use the CopyWith method to use postgres copy to ingest a large file
+- Adding `CopyFrom` which uses postgres `COPY` speeds up the import dramatically.
+Next step is to concurrently parse and ingest the json file.

 ## Context